+PA.GM.2

+Justify and use formulas to calculate surface area and volume of three-dimensional figures.

+PA.GM.2.1 Calculate the surface area of a rectangular prism using decomposition or nets.
+Use appropriate measurements such as cm2.

-PA.GM.2 Calculate surface area and volume of three-dimensional figures.
-PA.GM.2.1 PA.GM.2.2 PA.GM.2.3 for $\pi$ , using decomposition or nets.
-Use appropriate measurements such as cm .
-Develop and use the formulas $V = lwh$ and $V = Bh$ to determine the volume of rectangular prisms.
-Justify why base area ( B ) and height ( h ) are multiplied to find the volume of a rectangular prism.
-Use appropriate measurements such as cm .
-PA.GM.2.4 Develop and use the formulas $V = \pi r^2 h$ and $V = Bh$ to determine the volume of right cylinders, in terms of $\pi$ and using approximations for $\pi$ .
-Justify why base area ( B ) and height ( h ) are multiplied to find the volume of a right cylinder.
-Use appropriate measurements such as cm .
-Emphasis: Determine the surface area of rectangular prisms and cylinders.
-Determine the volume of rectangular prisms and cylinders.
-Stimulus Attributes: Test items may include rectangular prisms, cylinders, and other geometric solids.
-Format: Determine the surface area of right rectangular prisms using decomposition or nets Determine the surface area of a cylinder, using decomposition or nets Use formulas for determining volume of right rectangular prisms and right cylinders Content Limits: Limit solids to rectangular prisms and cylinders Primary Process Standards: Develop the Ability to Communicate Mathematically Develop Mathematical Reasoning Develop a Deep and Flexible Conceptual Understanding Develop the Ability to Make Conjectures, Model, and Generalize Distractor Domain: Computational errors Incorrect procedures Interchange volume and surface area PA.GM.2.1 PA.GM.2.2 PA.GM.2.3 PA.GM.2.3 PA.GM.2.4 PA.GM.2.4 Emphasis: • Det • Det
+- PA.GM.2.2 Calculate the surface area of a cylinder, in terms of π and using approximations for π , using decomposition or nets.
+Use appropriate units (e.g., cm2). - PA.GM.2.3 Justify why base area (B) and height (h) in the formula V = Bh are multiplied to find the volume of a rectangular prism.
+Use appropriate units (e.g., cm3). - PA.GM.2.4 Develop and use the formulas $V = (\pi r)^2 h$ and V = Bh to determine the volume of right cylinders, in terms of π and using approximations for pi (π) .
+Justify why base area (B) and height (h) are multiplied to find the volume of a right cylinder.
+Use appropriate units (e.g., cm3).

+- Determine the surface area of rectangular prisms and cylinders. - Understand volume of rectangular prisms is determined by the area of the base and the height. - Determine the volume of cylinders.

+• Test items may include rectangular prisms, cylinders, and other geometric solids.

+- Determine the surface area of right rectangular prisms using decomposition or nets - Determine the surface area of a cylinder, using decomposition or nets - Use formulas for determining volume of right rectangular prisms and right cylinders

+Limit solids to rectangular prisms and cylinders

+- Develop Strategies for Problem Solving - Develop the Ability to Communicate Mathematically - Develop Mathematical Reasoning - Develop a Deep and Flexible Conceptual Understanding - Develop the Ability to Make Conjectures, Model, and Generalize

+- Computational errors

+- Incorrect procedures

+- Interchange volume and surface area